nordnet/next-api-v2-examples/python3/README.md

 The code examples are to be used in testing *only* (!).
 They are provided as is without any warranty of any kind, see `LICENSE` for more information.

+_Note that all the JSON objects end with newline.
+As such you need to listen and read from the buffer when a full object has been transferred_

 ## Requirements
 * Register an account to get access to the [forums](https://api.test.nordnet.se) and the test system